Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Introduction

-In the present paper, we show the strict convexity of the surface tension for a class of finite range potentials, $\beta$ large enough (low temperatures), and sufficiently small tilt.
+where $U_0 $ is uniformly strictly convex and $ g \in C^2(\mathbb{R})$ has a negative bounded second derivative such that $ \sqrt{\beta}\norm{g^{\prime\prime}}_{L^1(\mathbb{R})} $ is sufficiently small.
+The unpublished precursor \cite{AKM16} of the present paper was still dealing with a nearest neighbour scalar case obtaining the strict convexity of the surface tension for a class of non-convex---and not necessarily symmetric---potentials with $\beta$ large enough (low temperatures) and sufficiently small tilts.

+In the present paper we include $\R^m$-valued random fields and consider microscopic multibody interactions which can have a general finite range and go beyond nearest-neighbour or next-nearest neighbour internactions (both generalisations are crucial for applications to nonlinear elasticity).
 All our main general results are collected in Chapter~\ref{sec:setting}.

-An additional difficulty in the case of vector random field with application to the mass-string models of discrete nonlinear elasticity stems from the fact that frame invariance implies that the interaction is necessarily invariant under rotations.
-This leads to a degeneracy of the quadratic form given by the second derivative of interaction $U$ at its minimum that prevents a convexity of the free energy.
-As explained in Chapter~\ref{sec:elasticity} in detail, we will overcome this difficulty by adding a suitable discrete null Lagrangian to the Hamiltonian.
-As a result, we can prove a strict convexity $W_\beta(F)$ when restricted to symmetric matrices $F$.
+An additional difficulty in the case of vector random field with application to the mass-spring models of discrete nonlinear elasticity stems from the fact that frame invariance implies that the interaction is necessarily invariant under rotations.
+This leads to a degeneracy of the quadratic form given by the second derivative of the interaction $U$ at its minimum that prevents the convexity of the free energy.
+As explained in Chapter~\ref{sec:elasticity} devoted to a detailed discussion of this case, we will overcome this difficulty by adding a suitable discrete null Lagrangian to the Hamiltonian.
+As a result, we arrive at proving strict convexity of $W_{\!\beta}(F)$ when restricted to symmetric matrices $F$.